markpmlim/EquiRect2VerticalCross/Readme.md

 <br />
 <br />

 to access one of the six 2D textures of the cubemap, we need to form a 3D vector.
-So, if we know the face of the cubemap to be accessed, we can just setup the vector using the Lookup table above as a guide.
+So, if we know which face of the cubemap is to be accessed, we can just setup the vector using the Lookup table above as a guide.

 As an example, if we want to access the pixels of the **+X** face, the 3D vector should be: